openstack/ironic/doc/source/deploy/install-guide.rst

 Enabling the configuration drive (configdrive)
 ==============================================

-The `Enabling the configuration drive (configdrive)`_ section has been moved to the Bare Metal service Install Guide.
+See the `Enabling the configuration drive (configdrive)`_ section in the installation guide for the Bare Metal service.

 .. _`Enabling the configuration drive (configdrive)`: http://docs.openstack.org/project-install-guide/baremetal/draft/configdrive.html